JasonPollman/ProtoLib/ReadMe.md

 | static   | **min**(*{*\**}* **obj**, *{Function=}* **predicate**) → *{*\**}* |

 #### implements
-**Determines if an object has the given properties, and those properties are methods**
+**Determines if an object has the given properties, and those properties are methods.**

 | Context  | Signature        |
 | :------- | :--------------- |